Posted: Wed 22nd Jul 2020

 Customer conversations and surveys explore the problem your product solves.
 Surveys provide quantifiable data to help define the opportunity and how you're going to approach it.

-There are free tools that make it easy to create a survey, eg. Typeform or JotForm.
+There are free tools that make it easy to create a survey, such as Typeform and JotForm.
 Look for every opportunity to share the survey, from your social media and product pages to asking organisations in your space to help.

 The longer the survey, the harder it will be to get people to complete it.
 You have to balance how useful the information is with getting enough responses.
 Don't ask for information you don't need.